-Upon completion of the prison portion of the sentence, all inmates who committed their crime of conviction on or after July 1, 2013 will be released to serve a term of postrelease supervision.
+Upon completion of the prison portion of the sentence, all inmates who committed their crime of conviction on or after July 1, 2013, will be released to serve a term of postrelease supervision.

-For crimes committed on and after July 1, 2013, if an offender is revoked from a nonprison sanction and ordered to serve their underlying prison sentence or completes the underlying prison term while serving a 120/180 day graduated sanction, such offender shall be required to complete a period of postrelease supervision.
+For crimes committed on and after July 1, 2013, if an offender is revoked from a nonprison sanction and ordered to serve their underlying prison sentence, such offender shall be required to complete a period of postrelease supervision.
 K.S.A.
-2019 Supp.
+2020 Supp.
 22-3716(e).